vishnuoum/AIeSSA/README.md

 # app_for_specially_abled

-A rflutter based application for specially abled people
+A flutter based application for specially abled people.

 ## Getting Started